How to Write Quadratic Equations in Vertex Form and Standard Form

 Review key concepts visually

-Quadratic equations with vertex form y = a(x - h)² + k and general form y = ax² + bx + c, labelled as methods for forming quadratic equations.Forming a quadratic equation using vertex form with equation y = -2(x - 2)² + 3, where the vertex is (2,3) and the curve passes through (3,1).Forming quadratic equations using the general form y = 2x² - x + 3, solving coefficients with three given points: (0,3), (1,4), and (2,9).Solving the classic tunnel problem.
+Quadratic equations with vertex form y = a(x - h)² + k and standard form y = ax² + bx + c, labelled as methods for forming quadratic equations.Forming a quadratic equation using vertex form with equation y = -2(x - 2)² + 3, where the vertex is (2,3) and the curve passes through (3,1).Forming quadratic equations using the standard form y = 2x² - x + 3, solving coefficients with three given points: (0,3), (1,4), and (2,9).Solving the classic tunnel problem.
 The parabola equation is y = -5/9 · x² + 5 and the vertex is at (0,5).
-When x = 1, the truck can pass through.
+When x = 1, the lorry can pass through.

-🛎️ Forms of Quadratic Equations
+Forms of Quadratic Equations

-🛎️ Using the Vertex Form
+Using the Vertex Form

-• If the vertex is (2, 3), start with y = a(x − 2)² + 3.
+• If the vertex is (2, 3), start with .

 • Substitute the point (3, 1) to make an equation and find the value of a.

-🛎️ Using the General Form
+Using the Standard Form

 • Substitute three known points to make three equations.